nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+NetworkBook shows an error message.

       Use case resumes at step 2.

 **Use case: Open email app from NetworkBook**

 **MSS**

 1. User requests to list contacts.
-2. AddressBook shows a list of contacts.
+2. NetworkBook shows a list of contacts.
 3. User requests to email a specific contact in the list.
-4. AddressBook loads the default email app of the user and pre-fills the contact's email in the recipient field.
+4. NetworkBook loads the default email app of the user and pre-fills the contact's email in the recipient field.

     Use case ends.